Mathematics and Further Mathematicsis a more challenging double A level, designed for students with a love of and talent for mathematics.

 Please note that students who are planning on studying Medicine at university are advised not to study A level Further Mathematics as well as A level Mathematics.
 This is because many medical university departments do not consider Further Mathematics as a separate A level to Maths and will average the two grades if both subjects are taken.
 They are also against students taking their A level Mathematics exams in year 12.

-GCSE grade 8 or 9 in Mathematics.
+GCSE grade 8 in mathematics.

 To continue into the second year a grade B is required in Mathematics A level in Year 12.